-I offer acupuncture treatments, herbal support and personalized dietary advice based on Chinese food therapy.
+I offer acupuncture treatments and herbal support.
 Treatment plans are individualized to your specific needs and are based on both 5 Element acupuncture and Japanese Meridian Therapy.
 Your treatment may include moxibustion, cupping, gua sha, and essential oils.

 My practice is an open and inclusive practice that is affirming of all genders, sexual orientations, body types, abilities and ages.
 I am a member of ASDAH (Association for Size Diversity and Health, promoting the principles of Health at Every Size).